Constraining $f_{NL}$ using the Large-Scale Modulation of Small-Scale Statistics: Conclusion

 There is one type of parameter which we do need to model: non-Gaussian biases $\beta_h$, $\beta_\pi$.
 This is an issue for essentially all proposals for constraining $\fnl$ from large-scale structure, including non-Gaussian halo bias \cite{Barreira:2022sey, Barreira:2021ueb}, and the discussion below applies generally.
 In the simulation-based approach of this paper, we assume perfect knowledge of non-Gaussian biases $\beta_h$ and $\beta_{\pi}$, which we compute following Eq.~\ref{eq:piestimator}.
 However, in a more realistic setup, these parameters are not known in advance, and would need to be modelled somehow.
 For example, we could use $N$-body simulations (with astrophysical parameters varied over some reasonable range), perturbation theory, or the halo model.
 In practice, non-Gaussian biases are degenerate with $\fnl$ (they always appear in the combination $\beta_\pi \fnl$), and so incorrect modelling of $\beta_\pi$ cannot ``fake'' a detection of nonzero $\fnl$ (only the $\fnl$ normalization).
 For this reason, we have de-emphasized the issue in this initial study.

 When we apply our methods to the halo field $\delta_h$, instead of assuming the matter field $\delta_m$ is directly measurable, we find only marginal improvements (\S\ref{halo_based_analysis}).
 The squeezed halo bispectrum $B_{hhh}$ and collapsed halo trispectrum $T_{hhhh}$ add little $\fnl$ information to the halo power spectrum $P_{hh}$.
-Similar results were found by the Quijote-PNG collaboration \cite{qpng1, jung2022quijotepng, coulton2022quijote, Jung:2022gfa} using very different assumptions and methods.
-However, both studies use the Quijote simulations, where the mass resolution is modest.
-It seems plausible to us that higher $N$-point functions may be more useful at higher mass resolution, where halo number densities are larger.
-In a future study, we plan to explore $\fnl$ sensitivity for a higher tracer density sample from simulations like AbacusSummit \cite{maksimova, garrison}.
+Similar results were found by the Quijote-PNG collaboration \cite{qpng1, jung2022quijotepng, coulton2022quijote, Jung:2022gfa} using very different assumptions and methods. \utkarsh{However, both studies use the Quijote simulations, where the mass resolution is modest and halo number densities are fairly small.
+In this "1-halo dominated" regime, the $\pi$ fields will be highly correlated with the halo field $\delta_h$ (and with each other) on large scales.
+(Intuitively, if the global power spectrum is dominated by its 1-halo term, then the locally measured power spectrum $\pi^{loc}$ is highly correlated with the local number density $\delta_h$.)
+Therefore, It seems plausible to us that higher $N$-point functions may be more useful at higher mass resolution, where halo number densities are larger.} In a future study, we plan to explore $\fnl$ sensitivity for a higher tracer density sample from simulations like AbacusSummit \cite{maksimova, garrison}.